K-A-Baker/Kristen_A_Baker.github.io/_pages/publications.md

 * <b>Baker, K. A.</b>, Laurence, S., & Mondloch, C. J. (2017).
 How does a newly encountered face become familiar?
 The effect of within-person variability on adults’ and children’s perception of identity.
 Cognition, 161, 19-30. doi: https://doi.org/10.1016/j.cognition.2016.12.012

-<font color="#2F4F4F"><b>Under review</b></font>
+<font color="#2F4F4F"><b>Manuscripts that are under review</b></font>

 * <b>Baker, K.A.</b> & Bindemann, M. Decision-making framing in facial image comparison.
-Paper submitted to British Journal of Psychology.
-Submission # BJOP-2024-0253.
+Journal of Applied Memory and Cognition.
+Submission # JARMAC 2024-0587, 1-38.

+* <b>Baker, K.A.</b>, Mondloch, C.J.
+Bindemann, M. (2024) A criterion-placement theory of face matching.
+Cognition.
+Submission # COGNIT-D-24-00948, 1-35.

 <font color="#2F4F4F"><b>Forthcoming (data collection complete)</b></font>

-* <b>Baker, K.A.</b>, Bindemann, M. & Mondloch, C.J.
-(2024) Are recognition and discrimination dissociable processes?
-Paper to be submitted to Cognition on June, 2024
+* Brenock, N., <b>Baker, K.A.</b> & Bindemann, M. (2024) Individual differences in choice blindness and face matching.
+Paper to be submitted to Royal Society- Open Access in October, 2024.

-*  Brenock, N., <b>Baker, K.A.</b> & Bindemann, M. (2024) Choice blindness in unfamiliar face matching.
-Paper to be submitted to Cognition on August, 2024
+* <b>Baker, K.A.</b> & Bindemann, M. (2024).
+Decision-making in unfamiliar face matching: Evidence of a repulsion effect.
+Paper to be submitted to Quarterly Journal of Experimental Psychology in November.

 <font color="#2F4F4F"><b>Published abstracts</b></font>